 Surround yourself with friends

 Regardless of whether you have one or ten friends in school, having someone close to you to support you on your first day back can make a big difference.
-If you are anxious about your first day organise to walk to school with a friend or to meet them outside before you go in.
-If you have siblings in your school and it’s your first day let them know how you are feeling, ask questions and they may be able to offer advice which can calm your nerves.
+If you are anxious about your first day, organise to walk to school with a friend or to meet them outside before you go in.
+If you have siblings in your school and it’s your first day, let them know how you are feeling and ask questions.
+They may be able to offer advice which can calm your nerves.